Museum Art Hotel Scholarship Alumni

 Leon Wadham – 2011

 Leon Wadham grew up in Karori, attending Karori Normal School and then Onslow College with whom he participated in SGCNZ’s Festivals in 2005 and 2006.
-He has also already performed frequently at BATS, co-written plays and demonstrated his versatility in Toi Whakaari’s Cabaret evening held at the Museum Art Hotel.
+Before graduating from Toi Whakaari he had also already performed at BATS and Circa, co-written plays and demonstrated his versatility in Toi Whakaari’s Cabaret evening held at the Museum Hotel.

 Keagan Fransch – 2013